The high-order nonrelativistic Hamiltonian of electromagnetic system: INTRODUCTION

 \section{INTRODUCTION}

 The nonrelativistic few-body atomic and molecular systems like hydrogen, helium, lithium and hydrogen molecular ions, are widely studied.
 Because of the astonishing accuracy of spectroscopy measurements, those systems are advised to determine the fundamental physical constants and search the hint of the new physics beyond the standard model \cite{PhysRevLett.113.023004,PhysRevLett.118.063001,RevModPhys.88.035009,RevModPhys.90.025008}.
-In the aspects of theories, the nonrelativistic energy of systems less than four-body can be calculated with very high accuracy.
-The relativistic and radiative effects are considered by perturbation theory.
-In the nonrelativistic atomic and molecular systems, the radiative effect brings an $\alpha$ factor (the fine-structure constant) and the relativistic effect bring a $\frac{v^2}{c^2} \sim\alpha^2$.
-Both the energy corrections and the high order operator of Hamiltonians can be expanded by the fine-structure constant.
+In the aspects of theories, the nonrelativistic energy of systems can be calculated with very high accuracy by applying Hyllerass algorithm \cite{ Hylleraas1928,Hylleraas1929,YAN199696,PhysRevA.65.054501,PhysRevA.85.052513}.
+The relativistic and radiative corrections are calculated by applying perturbation theory.
+The key point is deriving the formula of the relativistic and radiative corrections.

-The most famous method obtaining the relativistic corrections to the nonrelativistic system is the Foldy-Wouthuysen (FW) transformation \cite{PhysRev.78.29,PhysRevA.82.052520}.
-By successive unitary transformations, the relativistic Hamiltonian of half spin fermion is transformed to a low-energy effective Hamiltonian, which is sum of infinite terms and the leading terms are equivalent to Schr\"odinger Hamiltonian.
-Based on the FW Hamiltonian, Pachucki \emph{et.al} have derived the high order relativistic and radiative corrections \cite{PhysRevLett.104.070403,PhysRevA.71.012503,PhysRevA.94.052508,PhysRevA.95.012508,PhysRevA.72.062102,PhysRevA.74.022512}.
-Another method obtaining the high order correction is the nonrelativistic quantum electrodynamics~(NRQED), proposed by W.~Caswell and G.~Lepage \cite{CASWELL1986437} and successfully applied on positronium and muonium\cite{PhysRevD.53.4909,PhysRevD.55.7267}.
-The low-energy effective Hamiltonian consists of all possible local interactions satisfying the required symmetries of quantum electrodynamics~(QED).
-And the coefficients are fixed by applying scattering matching approach\cite{PhysRevD.87.053017}: the scattering amplitude calculated in the NRQED must coincide with the corresponding scattering amplitude of the QED at the given energy scale.
+There are two famous methods obtaining the relativistic and radiative corrections to the nonrelativistic systems.
+One is an effective field theory proposed by Pachucki \emph{et.al}.
+Its low-energy effective Hamiltonian is the Foldy-Wouthuysen (FW) transformed Hamiltonian \cite{PhysRev.78.29,PhysRevA.82.052520}.
+The effective currents of electron coupling with electromagnetic field can be extracted from the FW Hamiltonian, and the high-order interactions between the electrons and the self-energy correction can be derived by using the currents\cite{PhysRevLett.104.070403,PhysRevA.71.012503,PhysRevA.94.052508,PhysRevA.95.012508,PhysRevA.72.062102,PhysRevA.74.022512}.
+Another method is the nonrelativistic quantum electrodynamics~(NRQED), proposed by W.~Caswell and G.~Lepage \cite{CASWELL1986437} and successfully be applied on positronium and muonium\cite{PhysRevD.53.4909,PhysRevD.55.7267}.
+The low-energy effective Hamiltonian of NRQED consists of all possible local interactions satisfying the required symmetries of quantum electrodynamics~(QED).
+And the coefficients of the interaction terms of the effective Hamiltonian are fixed by scattering matching approach\cite{CASWELL1986437}: the scattering amplitude of the NRQED must be coincided with the corresponding scattering amplitude of the QED at given energy scale.
+The great difference between the two method is that their effective Hamiltonians are different.